 Is your labour outsourced?

 Ensure contractors and lower tiered suppliers adhere to the rigorous background checks you provide on your own employees and make sure there is adequate training for all staff to spot the signs of modern slavery.
-In the long term this can be done through labour practice audits and onsite assurance programmes.
+In the long term this can be done through our Ethical Business Programme (formally Labour Practice Audits) and onsite assurance programmes.
 During a pandemic you can run additional checks by asking your suppliers the tough questions on their ethical business practices.

 Are your suppliers increasing production of business-critical products?

 If your suppliers are hiring temporary staff to keep up with the workload, they could be at risk of exploitation.
 Businesses should be conducting due diligence on their tier 2 and tier 3 suppliers, not only on staff, but the sourcing of raw materials to help to maintain high ethical standards and reduce the risk of modern slavery during a pandemic.
 Buyers should also avoid late cancellations of orders as cash flow disruptions may result in workers not being paid.

 Create a dialogue

 Engaging in active monitoring of your supply chain and keeping communication lines open with suppliers is key to tackling this ethical procurement issue head on.